eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 The Communication Middleware is responsible for:

 * establishing the connections to multiple Ankaios Agents.
-* forwarding the ExecutionRequests and ExecutionStateUpdates from AnkaiosServer to the proper Ankaios Agents through the xecutionCommandChannel.
+* forwarding the ExecutionRequests and ExecutionStateUpdates from AnkaiosServer to the proper Ankaios Agents through the ExecutionCommandChannel.
 * forwarding the StateChangeRequests from connected Agents to the AnkaiosServer.

 ### WorkloadStateDB

 The WorkloadStateDB is a data structure for storing the Workload States of each nodes.

+### ServerState

+The ServerState is a data structure for maintaining the state of the Ankaios server.
+It prevents invariants when updating the state, by doing checks on the new state before applying it or when a view on the state is requested.

 ## Behavioral view